zydou/arti/doc/dev/notes/relay-sketch.md

   - Need to handle more types of command cells than currently handled.

-- Support for EXTENDED2 cells on RelayCircuits
+- Support for EXTEND2/EXTENDED2 cells on RelayCircuits
+  - This will require initial design in the circuit reactor

 - Exit logic for circuits.
   - Including exit policy support.